 - Allergan on its acquisition by Abbvie for approximately USD 63 billion, one of the largest recent mergers in the pharmaceutical sector, cleared by the European Commission at Phase 1 subject to commitments.

-- The Stars Group on its proposed GBP 10 billion merger with Flutter Entertainment to create one of the largest global betting and gaming companies worldwide, currently being investigated by a number of authorities around the world including the CMA.
+- The Stars Group on its proposed GBP 10 billion merger with Flutter Entertainment to create one of the largest global betting and gaming companies worldwide.

-- A manufacturing company in relation to the CMA investigation into an alleged cartel in the roofing materials sector.
+- Calder on its successful defence against the CMA investigation into an alleged cartel in the roofing materials sector.

 - INEOS in relation to its PVC joint venture with Solvay JV, combining Europe's two largest PVC producers, conditionally cleared by the European Commission following an in-depth Phase 2 review.